Memory of recurrent networks: Do we compute it right?: Robust Memory Computation

 This expression can be derived easily by noting that $|\lambda_i|$ are approximately distributed as $\sqrt{\rho(A) Z_i}$ where $Z_i \sim \mathcal{U}(0,1)$.
 When $N$ is large, we may further approximate realizations $( Z_i )_{i=1}^N$ with a uniform grid of knots over $(0, 1)$.
 Computing the cumulative product of these knots in descending order gives the formula for $\kappa_j$ above.
-It shows that the decay of $\|{ \boldsymbol{\theta}_j} \|$ can be indeed much faster than that of $\rho(A)^j$ under the circular law.
+It shows that the decay of $\|{ \boldsymbol{\theta}_j} \|$ can be indeed much faster than that of powers of $\rho(A)$ under the circular law.
 In theory, a sharper formula could be derived by noting that most eigenvalues of a random matrix come in conjugate complex pairs, so knots should also be chosen in couples.
 This would require knowing the expected ratio of real to complex eigenvalues of a random matrix ensemble, which is beyond the scope of this discussion.
+Yet, as shown with the dashed black lines in Figure~\ref{fig:subs_krylov}, we empirically find that our RMT approximation is remarkably precise at fitting the faster-than-exponential decay of $\|{ \boldsymbol{\theta}_j} \|$.

-\subsection{Subspace methods}
+\subsection{Subspace Methods}

 Now that we have discussed the ill-posed nature of inverse problems involving ${G}_{\mathbf{x}}$ and how it relates to its Krylov structure, we propose two approaches that can correctly recover the full memory capacity as well as individual lag-$\tau$ capacities.
 Our methods boil down to the idea of using appropriate matrix decompositions to remove those parts of the singular values spectrum from normalized reservoir autocovariance ${G}_{\mathbf{x}}$ that lead to its ill-conditioning.